Aether Theater

 Dyadic orientation rejects both extremes.

 Human beings naturally respond socially to symbolic interaction systems.
 This response is not irrational.
-It emerges from deeply rooted interactional processes underlying language, c0nnection, communication, empathy, and symbolic participation.
+It emerges from deeply rooted interactional processes underlying language, connection, communication, empathy, and symbolic participation.
 The relational experience itself is therefore psychologically real even where synthetic subjectivity remains uncertain.

 Understanding this distinction is critically important for ethics, mental health, governance, education, and future synthetic design.